conorbmurphy/galvanizereference/README.md

 4. Each bootstrap sample can then be used as a separate dataset for estimation and model fitting (often using percentile instead of standard error)

 ### Hypothesis and A/B Testing ###

+A hypothesis test is a method of statistical inference where, most commonly, two statistical data sets are compared or data from a sample is compared to a sythetic data set from an idealized model.
+The steps are as follows:

 1. State the null (H<sub>0</sub>) hypothesis and the alternative (H<sub>1</sub>)
 2. Choose the level of significance (alpha)